uu-core/pid-blackwell-specific-information/README.md

 # Implementation: Partial Information Decomposition - Blackwell Specific Information

+This repository provides...
-This repository provides an implementation of the method and examples in:
+1. an implementation of the method and all examples/analyses in:

     _"Non-Negative Decomposition of Multivariate Information: from Minimum to Blackwell Specific Information"_ by T. Mages, E. Anastasiadi and C. Rohner (2024)

+2. a non-negative partial information decomposition of any f-information measure on both the redundancy and synergy lattice with their corresponding information flow analyses for Markov chains.
+The decomposition and flow analysis of Rényi-information can be obtained as transformation as described in the corresponding publication.

-_When using this implementation, please cite the [corresponding publication](https://www.preprints.org/manuscript/202403.0285)_.
+_When using this implementation, please cite the [corresponding publication (preprint)](https://www.preprints.org/manuscript/202403.0285)_.

 ## Overview
 - `demo.py`: provides a simple usage example